Overcoming Generic Knowledge Loss with Selective Parameter Update: Introduction

-In all, our contribution can be concluded as \begin{enumerate} \item We introduce the consideration of generic knowledge forgetting in the context of continual learning starting from foundation models. \item To ensure the preservation of pre-trained knowledge, we propose an efficient algorithm that localizes the learnable parameters, selects specialized parameters for the new coming data, and performs sparse updates. \item Through comprehensive evaluations on six datasets, we demonstrate that our algorithm significantly expands the pre-trained knowledge on new tasks while still preserving the generic knowledge.
-Additionally, we conduct in-depth analyses to understand the impact of each component on knowledge retention. \end{enumerate}
+Our contribution can be concluded as 1) We introduce the evaluation of generic knowledge forgetting in continual learning, starting from foundation models.
+2) To ensure the preservation of pre-trained knowledge, we propose an efficient method that localizes the learnable parameters, selects specialized parameters for the new coming data, and performs sparse updates.
+3) Through comprehensive evaluations on six datasets, we demonstrate that our algorithm significantly expands the pre-trained knowledge on new tasks while still preserving the generic knowledge.
+Additionally, we conduct in-depth analyses to understand the impact of each component on generic knowledge forgetting.